Quehry/HelloBench/README.md

-# HelloBench: Benchmarking Long-Form Text Generation Capabilities of Large Language Models
+# HelloBench: Evaluating Long Text Generation Capabilities of Large Language Models

-HelloBench is an open-source benchmark designed to rigorously evaluate the long-text generation capabilities of large language models (LLMs).
+HelloBench is an open-source benchmark designed to evaluate the long text generation capabilities of large language models (LLMs).
 This repository includes the complete test dataset, evaluation code from the associated paper:

-**[HelloBench: Benchmarking Long-Form Text Generation Capabilities of Large Language Models]**
+**[HelloBench: Evaluating Long Text Generation Capabilities of Large Language Models]**

 The test datasets are curated from platforms like Quora and Reddit, providing diverse, real-world challenges to evaluate LLM performance.
 For detailed usage instructions and insights, please refer to the sections below.